Yosemite Ship Saga – Blog Article by Dick Wibom, MM2/c

 Last Visit With the USS Swordfish

-On one of my liberty’s, I recall walking through the sub pens where many of our submarines were “hanging out their wash”, the flags of Jap ships they had sunk.
+On one of my liberties, I recall walking through the sub pens where many of our submarines were “hanging out their wash”, the flags of Jap ships they had sunk.
 As I passed a big olive green sub, I heard someone holler out, “Swede!”
-As I turned around, there was a shipmate from old Rockford Central High School where we both on the track team.
-His name was McGee and he ran the mile, I ran the hurdles.
-Anyway, he invited me aboard and it was an experience going inside such crowded quarters.
+As I turned around, there was a shipmate from old Rockford Central High School where we were both on the track team.
+His name was McGee, and he ran the mile, and I ran the hurdles.
+Anyway, he invited me aboard, and it was an experience going inside such crowded quarters.
 It seemed that most of the crew was on liberty at that time so we essentially had the run of the ship.
 After being there for over an hour, we parted company.
-Months later I learned the Swordfish S-12 was lost off Formosa due to enemy action.
+Months later, I learned the Swordfish S-12 was lost off Formosa due to enemy action.
 We would end up losing 52 subs with 3503 crew in the Pacific.

 Almost Over Nuuanu Pali

 While we were in Pearl City, we had a vintage jeep at our disposal.
 One day a problem that required a part that we did not have in stock.
 We knew one could be obtained at the Marine Air Base on the other side of the island.
 The Chief picked three of us to drive over there and pick it up.
-As usually happens, there was a rain shower in the mountains and the narrow road got slick.
-We drove a lot faster than we should have on those narrow roads and when we hit a hairpin turn, the jeep skidded to the shoulder.
-Luckily we stopped at the very edge of Nuuanu Pali, the 1,200 foot sheer cliff and mountain pass which is the the principal route between Honolulu and E Oahu.
+As usually happens, there was a rain shower in the mountains, and the narrow road got slick.
+We drove a lot faster than we should have on those narrow roads, and when we hit a hairpin turn, the jeep skidded to the shoulder.
+Luckily we stopped at the very edge of Nuuanu Pali, the 1,200-foot sheer cliff and mountain pass, which is the principal route between Honolulu and E Oahu.
 We had to catch our breath!
-We eventually got to the airbase and picked up the part we needed and returned a lot more carefully than on the trip over.
+We eventually got to the airbase and picked up the part we needed, and returned a lot more carefully than on the trip over.
 Of course, we reported the trip as being uneventful.